jranek/delve_benchmark/README.md

   <img src="pipeline.png" />
 </p>

 If you'd like to perform feature selection using DELVE, please see the associated repo: https://github.com/jranek/delve.
-Alternatively, if you'd like to evaluate feature selection methods on trajectory preservation tasks, please see below.
+Alternatively, if you'd like to evaluate feature selection methods on trajectory preservation tasks or reproduce the analysis from the paper, please see below.

 ## Installation
 You can clone the git repository by,